 These easy golden brown potato pancakes are spiced with garlic, paprika and thyme and are perfect to make for breakfast or brunch.
-You really don’t need too many ingredients to make these, just potatoes and a few spices.
+Jump to the Spiced Potato Pancakes Recipe or read on to see our tips for making them.

-The Secret to Crispy Potato Pancakes is to Squeeze Them Dry
+The Secret to Crispy Potato Pancakes

 Potatoes have a lot of moisture, which can really hinder that crispy golden brown crust.
 The secret?
 Squeeze them dry.
+Use a clean dish towel to squeeze freshly grated potatoes — see how much liquid comes out?

 After squeezing the potatoes dry, we toss them with a little garlic powder, dried thyme and sweet paprika, which not only adds flavor, but also adds some color.
 A little salt and pepper goes in and we’re ready to cook.